-Placements will be determined and organised by the Practicum Office in conjunction with the Associate Director, Secondary Teacher Education.
+Practicum courses are completed during full-time block and two day placements (Wednesday and Thursday) in a school.
+There are three block placements during the year and student placements will be determined and organised by the Practicum Office in conjunction with the EDPRAC 600 Course Director.
 Students are not to arrange their own practicum placements.
 Please note that while we endeavour to place you at a school in an area of your choice, it is the job of the Practicum Office, in conjunction with the Associate Director to assign you to a designated school.
 You may be required to travel to the majority of your placements.
 Any changes to a placement must be negotiated with the Associate Director.